r-devel/r-dev-env/docs/container_setup/github_codespace/creating_codespace.md

 GitHub Codespaces' button and then click the green 'Create Codespace' button.
 ![create codespace](../../assets/rdev1.png)

-    !!!
-Note You will see the message "Codespace usage for this repository is paid for by ...", with your username.
-Don't panic!
+    !!! note "You will see the message about Codespace billing with your username.
+Don't panic!"

         GitHub Codespaces offers 120 core hours of free usage per month for every GitHub user.
 So the actual number of free hours is 120 divided by the number of cores you are using to run your codespaces.
         For the r-dev-env codespace we have set the codespace usage to 4 cores which leads to 30hrs of free usage per month.
 This can be changed according to your preference.